Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Cable Beach is Nassau’s most popular family beach — a long stretch of calm, clear, turquoise water backed by resort hotels.
 The water is shallow and gentle, perfect for young kids.
 Several beach clubs along the strip offer chair rentals, food, and drinks.
 It’s a 10–15 minute taxi from the pier and costs a fraction of the Atlantis day pass.

 💡 Tip: Agree on the taxi fare before you get in — it should be $15–25 USD for a family each way.
-Some beach clubs charge a small access fee for chairs; others are pay-as-you-go for food and drinks.
-Bring cash.
+Bring cash for chair rentals and smaller vendors.

 🐖